codetapacademy/build-a-website-for-total-beginners-requirements/README.md

 * The horizontal row will hold the title of the page
 * The left column will hold the navigation menu
 * The right column will hold the content of each page.
 * The content should be unique on any page, as well as the title and description of that content.
-The horizontal row must have a background of `#3b5998` while the title in it the colour of `white`.
+The horizontal row must have a background color of `#3b5998` while the title in it the colour of `white`.
 The title should not be taller than it needs to be.
 * The group of the two vertical columns should be as wide as the webpage is and as tall as the webpage is.
 * This width of the first column should be 250px and the background colour of it should be `#8b9dc3`.
 * The width of the second column should be the remaining available width and it should have a gap of 15px between the outer edge of the column and the content, between the border of the column and the content.
 The background colour should be `#dfe3ee`.